What Is Secondary Health Insurance?

 Is secondary health insurance worth it?

 Secondary health insurance can give you financial protection if your main insurance policy has limitations.
 Most people have some form of secondary health insurance to support their total coverage, including add-on policies like dental or life insurance.
-Among seniors who have Medicare, about 80% have a Medicare supplement plan.
+Among seniors who have Medicare, about 80% have a Medicare Supplement plan, a type of secondary insurance.

 Editorial note: The content of this article is based on the author's opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any of our network partners.